atamalu/BlueStacksADB/BlueStacksADB/README.txt

 4. ?????
 5. Profit

+--- MSMext usage instructions ---

+1. Select your character and enter the battle/main screen
+2. Run the MSMext.py file that you put into your BlueStacks folder
+- Hold shift and right-click, go into Windows PowerShell, and type "python MSMbot.py"
+3. Follow the prompt

 --- character_options.json file ---

 - Change number of tickets, difficulty, and completion time to fit each character
 - Change both # of tickets and completion time to 0 to skip a character
+- Only needed for MSMbot.py

 --- Notes ---